 If you want to know how much do programmers make (or, rather, how much they CAN make), a senior computer programmer salary is the best indication of just how far you can go in this industry.
 These are the people that work in the top-tier companies, programming and creating some of the most advanced programs in the world.

 They are also the group with the biggest responsibilities, though.
-Senior programmers, apart from their usual work, are often tasked with managing and curating the less-experienced team members, solving complex tasks that no one else is capable of figuring out, participating in various different side-tasks, etc. Again, you should keep in mind that when it comes to a computer programmer salary, these people make the big bucks.
+Senior programmers, apart from their usual work, are often tasked with managing and curating the less-experienced team members, solving complex tasks that no one else is capable of figuring out, participating in different side-tasks, etc. Again, you should keep in mind that when it comes to a computer programmer's salary, these people make the big bucks.

 How Much Can You Make as a Programmer?

 With all three of the big groups of programmers covered, we can now finally transition to the actual numbers.
-We’ll go through the average programmer salary of each of the groups covered above, and try to figure out if programming is really the such a great career path as it’s made up to be.
+We’ll go through the average programmer salary of each of the groups covered above, and try to figure out if programming is such a great career path as it’s made up to be.

 Beginner Programmer Salary

 As I’ve mentioned earlier, even though entry-level programmers make the least amount of money in the field, their salaries can still be considered more than decent.
 Just HOW decent, you may ask?
-Well, according to ZipRecruiter, the average computer programmer starting salary turns out to be around $52,000 USD per year.
-This equates to be a bit more than $4300 USD per month.
+Well, according to ZipRecruiter, the average computer programmer starting salary turns out to be around $52,000 per year.
+This equates to be a bit more than $4300 per month.

-Given this information, it now becomes quite obvious for why people say that even the computer programmer starting salary is something that should be strived for.
-If you keep in mind that the average salary in the US is somewhere around the $3700 USD per month mark, then programming suddenly does seem like an amazing opportunity to earn more.
+Given this information, it now becomes quite obvious why people say that even the computer programmer starting salary is something that should be strived for.
+If you keep in mind that the average salary in the US is somewhere around the $3700 per month mark, then programming suddenly does seem like an amazing opportunity to earn more.